Constantine the Great: Wars against Licinius

 In the following years, Constantine gradually consolidated his military superiority over his rivals in the crumbling Tetrarchy.
 In 313, he met Licinius in Milan to secure their alliance by the marriage of Licinius and Constantine's half-sister Constantia.
 During this meeting, the emperors agreed on the so-called Edict of Milan, officially granting full tolerance to Christianity and all religions in the empire.
-The document had special benefits for Christians, legalizing their religion and granting them restoration for all property seized during Diocletian's persecution.
+The document had special benefits for Christians, legalising their religion and granting them restoration for all property seized during Diocletian's persecution.
 It repudiates past methods of religious coercion and used only general terms to refer to the divine sphere—"Divinity" and "Supreme Divinity", summa divinitas.
 The conference was cut short, however, when news reached Licinius that his rival Maximinus had crossed the Bosporus and invaded European territory.
 Licinius departed and eventually defeated Maximinus, gaining control over the entire eastern half of the Roman Empire.
 Relations between the two remaining emperors deteriorated, as Constantine suffered an assassination attempt at the hands of a character that Licinius wanted elevated to the rank of Caesar; Licinius, for his part, had Constantine's statues in Emona destroyed.
-In either 314 or 316, the two augusti fought against one another at the Battle of Cibalae, with Constantine being victorious.
-They clashed again at the Battle of Mardia in 317 and agreed to a settlement in which Constantine's sons Crispus and Constantine II, and Licinius' son Licinianus were made caesars.
+In either 314 or 316 the two augusti fought against one another at the Battle of Cibalae, with Constantine being victorious.
+They clashed again at the Battle of Mardia in 317 and agreed to a settlement in which Constantine's sons Crispus and Constantine II, and Licinius' son Licinius Junior were made caesars.
 After this arrangement, Constantine ruled the dioceses of Pannonia and Macedonia and took residence at Sirmium, whence he could wage war on the Goths and Sarmatians in 322, and on the Goths in 323, defeating and killing their leader Rausimod.